top of page

 The mobile is growing in traffic, of course, however there are so much more articles viewed on the tablet.
 And the engagement level is really the measure of success;

 - "It's our North star.
 To give you an idea, we can have about 50 million pages viewed in a month on the website, 50 million on the mobile app, however 500 million page views each month for the tablet edition.
 Also the time spent is much monger for the tablet edition, in average, it's 40 minutes on weekdays and in the weekends, it's, 50 minutes.
 A couple of Saturdays ago, we hit 57 minutes of time spent average.
 And how does it compare with print?
 Well, today the tablet edition, is is accessed by 1.5 times more readers than our highest print run in 1970".
-Cardinale concludes: "That is the measure of success."
+Cardinal concludes: "That is the measure of success."

 In total, La Presse reach 4 million readers each month.
 In Quebec its universe, there are only 8 million people which means that La Presse reach 60% of Quebec's adult population.
 "A big part of Quebec".